Varroa destructor on drone

 Biological control is a natural pest management technique that involves introducing natural predators or parasites to control pest populations.
 These natural predators or parasites are selected for their ability to target specific pests and are introduced into the environment to control pest populations.

-One example of biological control is introducing parasitic wasps to control mite populations.
+Introducing parasitic wasps to control mite populations is an example of biological control.
 Mites are a common pest that can harm bee colonies, and parasitic wasps are natural predators that can control mite populations without harming bees.
 Parasitic wasps lay their eggs inside mite eggs, and when the wasp larvae hatch, they consume the mite eggs, effectively controlling the mite population.

 Another example of biological control is using Bacillus thuringiensis (Bt), a naturally occurring bacterium that produces proteins toxic to certain pests.
 Bt is commonly used to control caterpillar populations, as the toxin produced by Bt only affects caterpillars and is safe for other organisms.